 Challenge10k · Acceleration

-Five-hour deep dive into an advanced Jekyll setup: i18n system, Challenge10k dashboard, content batching, and an automation pipeline.
+Five-hour session on advanced Jekyll setup: i18n system, Challenge10k dashboard, content batching and automation pipeline.

-The longest session this month—complete rebuild of the Jekyll architecture with a focus on scalability and automation.
+Longest session this month — a full rebuild of the Jekyll architecture with a focus on scalability and automation.

 🌍 I18n System Implementation (2h)